apache/trafficcontrol/docs/source/basics/content_delivery_networks.rst

 	The Content Router ensures that the end user is connected to the optimal cache for the location of the end user and content availability.

 Health Protocol
-	The Health Protocol monitors the usage of the caches and tenants in the CDN:ref:`rl-health-proto`.
+	The :ref:`rl-health-proto` monitors the usage of the caches and tenants in the CDN.

 Configuration Management System
 	In many cases a CDN encompasses hundreds of servers across a large geographic area.
 The Configuration Management System allows an operator to manage these servers.